 Overview of the Drug Addiction Problem in Maine

-In Maine’s case, the two most serious problems are diverted pharmaceutical drugs and marijuana.
-Cocaine and heroin also show up in moderate quantities, usually brought in by passenger car or concealed in a tractor-trailer.
+Over the years, two serious problems in Maine have been diverted pharmaceutical drugs and marijuana.
+Cocaine also shows up in moderate quantities, usually brought in by passenger car or concealed in a tractor-trailer.
 In some areas, cocaine is then cooked into crack cocaine before being sold.
+In recent years, heroin has become a major drug of abuse in Maine as it is in the other New England states.

 Drugs also come into Maine using all the channels successfully employed by traffickers everywhere: package delivery services, U.S. mail, concealment in seagoing cargo containers, couriers on public transportation such as airplanes, trains, buses and private boats that can anchor in any of Maine’s hundreds of secluded coves.